eriklins/Pascal-Bindings-For-SimpleBLE-Library/README.md

 There are some more examples, but those are C++ and weren't (yet...) ported to Pascal.

+### Building the Examples
+On Windows the example projects build without issues.

+On Linux (tested on Ubuntu 20.04LTS) it's necessary to copy the shared libraries into the root folder of each example project.

+## Building the SimpleBLE Shared Libraries
+The SimpleBLE project comes with batch files / shell scripts for Windows / Linux which automagically compile the shared libraries.
+These are located in the "utils" folder of the SimpleBLE repo.
+However, for me it did not work under Linux/Ubuntu properly.

+### Windows
+When running the batch file, the compiled libraries will go into "build\_simpleble/bin/Release".
+A suitable compiler needs to be installed, I used Visual Studio Community edition 2022 (64 bit), version 17.3.6 on Windows 10 / 64 bit.

+### Linux
+On Linux please follow the instructions given at https://github.com/OpenBluetoothToolbox/SimpleBLE/blob/main/docs/simpleble/usage.rst.

 ## Releases
 Pre-built SimpleBLE shared libraries are available on the [releases tab](https://github.com/eriklins/Pascal-Bindings-For-SimpleBLE-Library/releases).
-Currently there are only Windows 64 bit and 32 bit DLLs available.
+Currently there are versions for Windows 64 bit / 32 bit as well as Linux 64 bit available.

 ## Contributing/Feedback
 I'm far from being an expert in Pascal programming, but liked and used Lazarus/FreePascal for some projects.
 So, feedback / improvements / pull-requests / etc. are welcome!